-Perspective | Gas prices are not out of control
+Perspective | Gas prices actually aren’t that high

 It is true that gas prices are significantly higher today than they were in the depth of the pandemic-caused recession last year (when they reached a monthly low of $1.99 in April 2020).
 But that is because people were driving far less when many workplaces, stores and restaurants were closed.
 Shouldn’t it be pretty obvious that the price of a good when demand suddenly plummets isn’t the price that prevails for the long run?

 Some will retort that people who can barely afford to buy gas even when it’s inexpensive get hammered when its price rises, whatever the reason, and they need help.
 I agree completely with the basic sentiment that people with low incomes need assistance.
 But focusing on the price of gasoline obscures the larger social issue.
-The economic problem here is rising inequality of income and wealth, which makes everything harder to afford, including housing, food and, yes, gasoline.
-Unlike housing, however, gasoline prices haven’t actually changed much in real terms over the past couple decades.
-What should be addressed is the everything affordability crisis for people being left behind in the U.S. economy, a task that will take stronger social programs, educational options and job opportunities.
+The economic problem here is rising inequality of income and wealth, which makes everything harder to afford, including housing, healthcare, food and, yes, gasoline.
+Unlike housing and health insurance – both of which take a much bigger bite out of household budgets than gasoline – gas prices haven’t actually changed much in real terms over the past couple decades.

 We don’t need to address the gasoline “affordability crisis” for everyone else.
 State and federal governments have many public policy challenges to confront.
 Ensuring that polluting, climate-changing fuels remain artificially cheap for people who think gasoline should never cost more than $1 or $2 or $3 — or $0.31 — is not one of them.